This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 reasons: the big sheets will lay down faster than boards,

-plywood is convenient to buy - every lumber yard has it and
+plywood is convenient to buy (every lumber yard has it and

-most will deliver it to the work site.
+most will deliver it to the work site).

-After nearly fifty
+After over fifty

 years of plywood roof decking, most living roofers today